Thursday, May 28, 2026

 The owner of Indigo, a kindly man named John, told me before they moved out that they’d been given a sweetheart ten-year lease back when the neighbor was struggling.
 The lease was up, not to be renewed, and besides, as John put it, “There’s no longer anywhere for customers to park down here!”

 The day was bright, windy, and cool.
-We zigzagged through the Near Northside, intoxicated by the towering urban-ness of our surroundings, past the Yamasaki Building (soon to reopen as a luxury hotel, so they say) and a variety of other buildings, both flashy and non-descript.
+We zigzagged through the North Loop, intoxicated by the towering urban-ness of our surroundings, past the Lindsay Brothers Building, the jazz club Berlin, Origami, the Yamasaki Building (soon to reopen as a luxury hotel, so they say) and a variety of other buildings, both flashy and non-descript.

 It took us forty minutes to reach our first destination, the Minneapolis Athletic Club.
 Our tour guide, a realtor by trade, took us through the classy, old-fashioned rooms, up and down stairs, through the observation galleries of the squash courts, into and through the weight rooms, ballrooms, a tap room, and a “reading room.” with its overstuffed chairs, chandeliers, Persian carpets, and mahogany paneling.